ImperialCollegeLondon/ECRI-RCDS-Hackathon/README.md

 - Select the most important features associated with sale price from the house price data.

 - Naïve method is loop-based method to calculate the correlation of each column with the sale price.
+The basic naïve method is based on `scipy.stats` which lacks of vectorization, It is generally less memory-efficient and needs more time to run.
+This method can be improved by `corrceof()` from `numpy`.

-- Optimized method is (vectorized computational method?) with pandas corrwith() function.
+- Optimized method is (vectorized computational method?) with `pandas` `corrwith()` function.

 ## Main task 3 & 4 - Sustainability